Projects in Brazil

 For decades the Asháninka people of Brazil (Apiwtxa) have played a vital role in ensuring indigenous guardianship over their land, and they have developed refined tactics to defend their lives, their culture, their territory and the forest.
 The remote Amazon region in which the Ashaninka reside, on the Brazil-Peru border, contains one of the world's last remaining areas of high biological diversity as well a several uncontacted indigenous communities, and indigenous peoples in voluntary isolation.

-We recently installed solar and energy storage (batteries) to power a portion of the Yorenka Tsorenski Institute--founded by the renowned indigenous leader, Chief Benki Piyako.
+In 2022, we installed solar and energy storage (batteries) to power a portion of the Yorenka Tsorenski Institute--founded by the renowned indigenous leader, Chief Benki Piyako.
 The Institute is a communal gathering place used by the tribe and for Ayahuasca healing ceremonies.
 The Institute's goal is to integrate traditional wisdom with newly developed techniques to offer a response to the current planetary crisis by addressing ecological, cultural and social issues in an integrative manner.

 This is the pilot phase of a much larger solar project for the Asháninka that we will be installing in the next few months.
 Check back here to learn more.